 Copyright © Nucleus Medical Media, Inc.

 behavior is the hallmark of this disease.
-Children begin to bite their fingers, lips, and the insides of their mouths as early as two years old.
+Children begin to bite their fingers, lips, and the insides of their mouths as early as 2 years old.

 As children grow, self-injury becomes increasingly compulsive and severe.
 Eventually, mechanical physical restraints will be necessary to prevent head and leg banging, nose gouging, loss of fingers and lips from biting, and loss of vision from eye rubbing, among others.
 In addition to self-injury, older children and teens will become physically and verbally aggressive.